skhcjh231/blog-post/content/docs/spring24/13_/_index.md

 ### Baseline & Summary
 ![baseline](https://github.com/simct/test/assets/127532891/5c0e4f35-043c-4e1f-abbf-9b166b457fbb)
-The baseline represents the experimental results used as a reference for performance improvement or degradation across various experimental settings. <span style="color:red"> In the baseline using µP, it is confirmed that the optimal learning rate for the smallest model is also the optimal learning rate for larger models that are 4x wider (16x larger).</span><br/>
+The baseline represents the experimental results used as a reference for performance improvement or degradation across various experimental settings.
+In the baseline using µP, it is confirmed that the optimal learning rate for the smallest model is also the optimal learning rate for larger models that are 4x wider (16x larger).<br/>
 The experimental results can be categorized into three main groups:
 1.  **Transfer O, Performance Improvement O**
 -   Cases where both learning rate transfer and performance improvement is observed.